GDS Data Architecture

 Why does this matter?

 Working towards a joined up digital public sector doesn’t require the mass movement of data assets or long battles over decision-making authority.
-Instead, implementing federated approaches to data sharing-providing a unified view of data from multiple sources without moving or copying it-across a decentralised network of actors will allow decisions over data to always remain close to those who control it and understand it best.
+Instead, we should aim to implement federated approaches to data sharing that provide a unified view of data from multiple sources without moving or copying it.
+This will allow decisions over data to always remain close to those who control it and understand it best.

 Federated approaches have multiple advantages over more centralised or informal data sharing methods.
 They create a strong foundation for responsible data use by encouraging formal expertise sharing and limiting third party interference.
-Privacy and security risks are reduced by keeping digital attack surfaces small and dispersed.
+They are inherently scalable thanks to their decentralised nature.
 Finally, organisational working models can be better preserved when every actor has full and equal autonomy over their data sharing decisions.

 How do we do this?

-Overall, we should make data governance and architecture provisions for federated data sharing solutions.
+Overall, we should make data governance and architecture provisions for federated data sharing solutions and reduce movement of our data assets.